 Tarragona also has a golf club, Costa Dorada, with an 18-hole course.
 However, if one includes the surrounding areas, there are six other golf courses with excellent infrastructures in exceptional locations: Bonmont Golf Club (Montroig del Camp), Reus Aigüesverdes Golf Club (Reus), La Graiera Golf Club (Calafell) and Lumine Golf Club (Vila-Seca), a sports complex made up of three golf clubs, two of which were designed by Greg Norman and the third by Green Project.

 The Municipal Sport Council (977 550 299) offers numerous facilities where residents and visitors alike can engage in a range of sports, including an indoor cycling track, indoor and outdoor pools, an outdoor track, gyms, a rugby field, a sauna and tennis and squash courts.

 Additionally, it offers a yearlong calendar of events intended to encourage participation in sport.
 Three events are already regulars in the city's sport agenda: the Bicicletada Popular (Citywide Bike Ride) held in May, the Half marathon + 10k City of Tarragona - ‘Marbel Negueruela’ Memorial held in November and the Sant Silvestre footrace held on the last day of the year.

-One item which merits special mention is the announcement that Tarragona will hold the 18th Mediterranean Games in 2018.
-This will showcase Tarragona internationally as a city with over 2,000 years of sports history.
+One item which merits special mention was the announcement that Tarragona would hold the 18th Mediterranean Games in 2018.
+This has showcased Tarragona internationally as a city with over 2,000 years of sports history.